Strong Parameters in Rails

 }

-Because the software updated all the properties of the user using the params hash in its entirety, the owner property was updated to false.
-As a result, Jason is not an owner anymore.
+Because the software updated all the properties of the user using the params hash in its entirety, the admin property was updated to true.
+As a result, Jason is now an admin.

-Now, of course, this is a very simple example to illustrate the problem.
-Of course, the web application is not foolish enough to ask whether the owner is indeed the owner on a front-end form that anyone can submit, and thankfully, Jason is still the owner.
+Now, this is obviously a dumbed-down example to show the problem.
+Of course, the web application is not foolish enough to ask any random user if they are an admin, on a form that anyone can submit.

-But you get the idea.
-It’s terrible to update the properties of an object from a source that we don’t trust!
+But I hope you got the idea.
+It’s terrible to update all the properties of an object from a source that we don’t trust!

 “The root cause of the vulnerability was a failure to properly check incoming form parameters, a problem known as the mass-assignment vulnerability,”

 The solution is simple.
+To start with, you should at least define which model attributes you want to make mass assignable.
 Before you update any object, filter out only the properties you want and nothing else!

 class UsersController < ActionController::Base